 From downtown Asheville, follow I-26 north to U.S. 19 E. A new four-lane highway takes you through the rich farmland of the Toe River Valley to Penland School of Crafts.
-This nationally-acclaimed school offers tours through November 7; the gallery stays open through the first week on December.
+This nationally-acclaimed school offers tours through November 15.
+Tours are offered Wednesdays at 1:30 p.m.
+The gallery stays open through the first weekend of December.
 Continue on to Spruce Pine and the Toe River Arts Council (TRAC) on Oak Street.
 Here you’ll find the work of TRAC members, many of whom teach at Penland, and a map showing where to find their studios throughout the surrounding area that includes small towns like Bakersville, Celo and Micaville.
 At Little Switzerland connect with the Blue Ridge Parkway and follow it to Mt.
 Mitchell.
 At 6,684 feet, it is the highest peak in the eastern U.S. Close to Asheville (milepost 382), stop by the Folk Art Center.
 Continue south on the Parkway to the next exit, which is on the edge of Asheville’s city limits.
 (Asheville to Spruce Pine is approximately 90 minutes.)

 - Mid-Fall – Explore In and Around Asheville